riyamhatre/risknet/README.md

 0.0.4: Commented out more packages.
 Got error: `error: package directory 'lib3/yaml' does not exist` and `metadata-generation-failed`.
-0.0.5: Moved types-YAML into options, still get `'lib3/yaml does not exist'` error :/
+0.0.5: Moved types-YAML into options, still get `'lib3/yaml does not exist'` error :/ 0.0.6: we're removing YAML as a test
+Got error `ERROR: Could not find a version that satisfies the requirement typing (from risknet) (from versions: none) ERROR: No matching distribution found for typing`